Add nodoc comments for Set methods

 - lib/set.rb (class Set): Add nodoc to internal-use methods.
 Patch by Pete Higgins.
 [Ruby 1.9 - Bug #4665]

-#1 Updated by Loren Segal about 4 years ago
+#1 Updated by Loren Segal over 4 years ago

 I noticed that Set#do_with_enum is already marked as private-- most likely so that it does not show up in documentation (at least using the default rdoc arguments).
 Therefore, is :nodoc: really necessary here?
 I point to http://ruby-doc.org/stdlib/libdoc/set/rdoc/classes/Set.html which seems to ignore private methods, including #do_with_enum.